chris-ritsen/vim-autocorrect/README.md

   corrected into "at" or "that".
 - Remove any typos that end up being programs, libraries, variables, names, nouns, brands, etc., but only when discovered.
-For example, the program named 'mosquitto' should not be corrected to 'mosquito'.
+For example, the program named `mosquitto` should not be corrected to "mosquito".
 - Review recently added typos and check for errors.
 Hastily adding them and assuming `spellsuggest` got it right isn't reliable.